 Well, the drinking of Coffee soon went from being an extremely exclusive drug, used only for medical purpose, to become a social beverage to be drunk in Coffe houses.
 The very first real Caffè was opened in 1720 by Valentino Floriano Francesconi.
 Some say it’s the first Caffè in the world.
 The name was Alla Venezia Trionfante.
 It was an immediate success although the name didn’t stick to people’s minds.
 They simply called it The Floriano, or correctly in Venetian dialect: Florian.

 We’ll come back to Florian but we’re going to look out over La Serenissima and try to find what is the best Coffee shop in Venice today and we’re going to try to get ourselves a really, really good cup of Coffee.
 To do this we will start at the long and relatively straight street called Strada Nova.
 In fact, it is the only “Strada” in Venice, while all the others are called Calle, Path.
-Strada Nova was created at the beginning of the 19th century, by the Austrians, and it soon became a very lively trading pot.
+Strada Nova was created at the beginning of the 19th century, by the Austrians, and it soon became a very lively trading spot.

 Right here was the home of the Torrefazione Cannaregio, opened already in 1931.
-I say was because last year, after having problems with skyrocketing rents – A very common phenomena in recent years – they decided to change location.
+I say was because last year, after having problems with skyrocketing rents – A very common phenomenon in recent years – they decided to change location.
 Now they’re found right outside the Ghetto, in Fondamenta dei Ormesini.
 The new location is perfect, tranquil yet busy with a steady flow of locals and tourists.
 And as a client, you can enjoy the newly restored interior in brown and beige that goes very well with the subject.

 The word Torrefazione means roastery and they not only serve coffee of their own production, but they also sell ground as well as whole beans in various qualities.
 On display, there are multiple pure Arabic coffees from all over the world and if you ask nicely you can even have a blend with a little Rustica in it.
 Although for me the pure Arabic is fuller and better.